Michigan Alternative Teacher Certification

 Interim Teaching Certificate

-The Interim teaching certificate is issued to those who meet the qualifications for and enroll in an alternate route teaching program in the state of Michigan.
+The Interim teaching certificate is issued to those who meet the qualifications for and enroll in an approved alternate route teaching program in the state of Michigan.
 You can see a list of approved programs on the Office of Professional Preparation Services website.
 There are two important conditions to note for the Interim certificate:

 - Special Education and Early Childhood-General endorsements may not be added to an Interim certificate.
 Candidates for these areas of teaching must follow traditional routes to certification.